prince381/3d-perspective-with-css/README.md

 # 3D Transformation using pure css and tilt.js

 Hey there guys ✋,
 This is the source code of my CSS 3D animation effect project which was inspired by a very wonderful UI/UX designer [@MengTo](https://twitter.com/MengTo) whom I recently discovered on twitter.
-The result of this project is displayed in the gif below.
+The result of this project is displayed in the gif below or check it out [here](https://css-3d-animation.netlify.app).

 ![](https://github.com/prince381/3d-perspective-with-css/blob/master/perspective.gif)